SHARE BASED COMPENSATION

 2005 Share incentive plan

 In April 2005, the Company adopted a share incentive plan (the “2005 Plan”), pursuant to which the Company is authorized to issue options to officers, employees, directors and consultants of the Group to purchase up to 2,894,000 of its common shares.
 In October 2007, the Company’s board of directors approved an increase in the number of shares reserved for issuance under the 2005 Plan to 3,310,300 shares.
-The 2005 Plan expires in ten years.
+The 2005 Plan expired in April 2015.
 Options awards provide for accelerated vesting if there is a change in control (as defined in the 2005 Plan).

 2008 Share incentive plan